pivot-access-ltd/bma-offline-docs/src/how-to-create-custom-images-5104.md

 [tab version="v3.2 Snap,v3.2 Packages,v3.1 Snap,v3.1 Packages"]
 MAAS supports deploying custom OS images.
 Canonical provides both [lp:maas-image-builder](https://launchpad.net/maas-image-builder) and [gh:canonical/packer-maas](https://github.com/canonical/packer-maas) to support creating custom images.
 These custom images can include static Ubuntu images, created with whatever tool you choose, as well as other OS images.

-Even so, Canonical suggests [customising machines](/t/how-to-customise-machines/5108) using cloud-init user_data or Curtin preseed data whenever possible.
+[note]
+While it may be possible to deploy a certain image with MAAS, the particular use case may not be supported by that image’s vendor due to licensing or technical reasons.
+Canonical recommends that, whenever possible, you should customise machines using cloud-init user_data or Curtin preseed data, instead of creating a custom image.
+[/note]

 This article will help you learn: